 Children must learn to move dynamically, with full bodied, three-dimensional feelingful movement, to be able to cope with different environments and challenges at different ages.
-By exploring dynamic movement, a child learns to switch easily from big to small, loud to quiet, angry to happy, up to down, tense to relaxed, side to side and all other movement potential.
+By exploring dynamic movement, a child learns to switch easily from accelerating to decelerating, big to small, loud to quiet, angry to happy, up to down, tense to relaxed, side to side and all other movement potential.
 This is a part of their ability to self-regulate.
 Dance is particularly helpful for self-regulation and for a multitude of physical, emotional, cognitive and social learning.

 Kids are getting “stuck.”

 Statistics show that not only are children not moving enough, they are not moving in the ways they need to move from early infancy onward, dynamically.
 Research indicates that this contributes to an increase in rates of coordination disorders, learning disabilities, hyperactivity, sensory disorders and emotional disturbance in children.
 Though these issues may be visible, many are not easy for caregivers to identify.
 Lots of kids are getting “stuck,” but they need not stay that way!